-(4) Temporal queries can also be used for the verification of compliance rules, i.e., directives expressing internal policies and regulations aimed at specifying the way an enterprise operates.
+(3) Temporal queries can also be used for the verification of compliance rules, i.e., directives expressing internal policies and regulations aimed at specifying the way an enterprise operates.
 In our Handle Order example, one such compliance rule may be that every order is eventually closed.
 In order to verify whether this property holds or not, we can define a noncompliance property which holds if it is possible to reach the final state of the process where, for some O, it can be inferred that O is an order which is not closed.
 In our example noncompliance is satisfied, and thus the compliance rule is not enforced.
 In particular, if the exception attached to the accept order task is triggered, the enactment continues with the notify rejection task (due to the guards associated to g1), and the order is never canceled nor fulfilled.

-noncompliance $\leftarrow$ initial(X, p) $\land$ holds(ef(and(t\f(O, rdf:type, bro:Order), and( not(t\f(O, rdf:type, bro:ClosedPO)), final(p))),X)
+noncompliance \leftarrow holds(ef(and(t_f(O, rdf:type, bro:Order), and(not(t_f(O, rdf:type, bro:ClosedPO)),final(p))),s_0)

-From an operational point of view, the verification of a property prop is performed by evaluating the query $\leftarrow$ prop in $\mathcal{KB} \cup \{C\}$ using SLG-resolution, that is, resolution for general logic programs augmented with the tabling mechanism (Chen and Warren, 1996).
+The verification of a property prop is performed by evaluating the query \leftarrow prop in $\mathcal{KB} \cup \{C\}$ using SLG-resolution, that is, resolution for general logic programs augmented with the tabling mechanism [3].
+The following definition is needed for presenting the termination, soundness, and completeness of query evaluation.